rathiinitesh/user_login_system/README.md

 # user_login_system
 User login system with an admin overseeing eveything.

+This is a Python(flask framework) OOPS based app.
+It also uses some basic html, Bootstrap, CSS etc.

 Requirements for the app :-

 For now, I have included the secret key and the database_uri in the app itself but, for security